 Pipe corrosion is a damaging problem that owners of both commercial buildings and residential homes may encounter.
 It is often hidden from the naked eye because it’s so difficult to see what is going on inside the pipes.
 People might think that their pipes are in tip-top condition only to be surprised later when they suddenly notice stained water coming out of the faucet.

-When pipe corrosion sets in, your plumbing system’s good days may be numbered.
+When pipe corrosion sets in, your piping system’s good days may be numbered.
 The best thing you can do is monitor your pipes’ conditions and do any preventative maintenance that you can.

 There are various reasons why pipe corrosion may occur.

 - Galvanic corrosion: This problem often occurs when different types of metals are placed together in water, such as steel and copper pipe.
 The point of contact between the two different metals develops a bluish green deposit.

 - Deposits: During the construction process of a new piping system, deposits of non-metal substances may remain inside the pipes.
 The foreign deposits can result in corrosion that can quickly progress to pits on the pipes until they form pinhole leaks.

 - Water chemistry: Water chemistry is a significant contributor to pipe corrosion.
 There are two important factors here: the pH of the water and how oxygenated the water is.
 Metal pipes easily corrode when the pH level is below 7.
 When the water pH is high, however, it has little to no effect on the durability and integrity of the pipes.
 Highly oxygenated water can degrade metal leading to a buildup of corrosion products that line the walls of the pipes.
 This can restrict the flow of water and cause water discoloration and eventually pipe failure.

 - Erosion corrosion: The fast flowing water and the air bubbles that constantly pass through the pipes can degrade the interior of the pipes because they are so abrasive.
 Over time, this will result in the thinning of the pipe’s wall and eventual pipe failure.